 Skip to main content

-The European Research Council (ERC) announced in September its Starting Grants.
+The European Research Council (ERC) announced its Starting Grants in September.
 The announcement recognized the work of seven Portuguese scientists, who were awarded these European Grants for outstanding research.
 Five of the winners are developing projects in Portugal, while two others are Portuguese researchers based in other European countries.
-All of them were funded by the FCT at some point in their career, either through PhD scholarships or as FCT Researchers.
+All of them were funded by FCT at some point in their career, either by PhD fellowships or as FCT Investigators.

-Ana Patrícia Gonçalves, of University of Minho, Miguel Cardina, of Center for Social Studies (CES) at University of Coimbra, Francisco Freire, of Networked Center for Research in Anthropology (CRIA), Pedro Barquinha, of Institute of Nanostructures, Nanomodeling and Nanofabrication (CENIMAT/I3N, FCT NOVA), Joaquim Alves Gaspar, of Faculty of Sciences of the University of Lisbon (FCUL), Beatriz Viçoso, of the Institute of Science and Technology Austria, and Bruno Correia, of École Polytechnique Fédérale de Lausanne (Switzerland), are the prizes in Portuguese.
+Ana Patrícia Gonçalves, of the University of Minho, Miguel Cardina, of the Center for Social Studies (CES) at the University of Coimbra, Francisco Freire, of the Center for Research in Anthropology (CRIA), Pedro Barquinha, of the Institute for Nanostructures, Nanomodeling, and Nanofabrication (CENIMAT/I3N, FCT NOVA), Joaquim Alves Gaspar, from the Faculty of Sciences of the University of Lisbon (FCUL), Beatriz Viçoso, from the Institute of Science and Technology Austria, and Bruno Correia, from École Polytechnique Fédérale de Lausanne (Switzerland), are the Portuguese awardees.

 Miguel Cardina

-Miguel Cardina is interested in studying colonialism, anti-colonialism and colonial warfare.
-“Crossed Memories, Politics of Silence: The Colonial-Liberation Wars in Postcolonial Times” is the title of the project, which will develop a history of memory of the colonial-liberation wars fought by the Portuguese state and pro-independence African movements.
-Cardina will deepen this matter, which he previously addressed in a research developed in Portugal.
-This grant will allow it to be extended to Angola, Mozambique, Guinea-Bissau, Cape Verde and Sao Tome and Principe.
+Miguel Cardina is interested in studying colonialism, anti-colonialism, and colonial war.
+"Crossed Memories, Politics of Silence: The Colonial-Liberation Wars in Postcolonial Times" is the title of the project, which will develop a history of memory of the colonial-liberation wars fought by the Portuguese state and pro-independence African movements.
+Cardina will deepen this matter, which he previously addressed in research developed in Portugal.
+This grant will allow for it to be extended to Angola, Mozambique, Guinea-Bissau, Cape Verde, and Sao Tome and Principe.

 Francisco Freire

 Francisco Freire is an anthropologist and he is particularly interested in the study of Islam and Mauritania.
-He proposes an analysis of the reconfigurations established in the socio-political vocabulary of the Western Saharan Region – south of Morocco, Western Saharan and Mauritania – from the “post-Empire” to contemporaneity.
-Her project is titled “Critical Approaches to Politics, Social Activism and Islamic Militancy in the Western Saharan Region (Mauritania, Western Sahara, Southern Morocco).”
+He proposes an analysis of the reconfigurations established in the socio-political vocabulary of the Western Saharan Region—south of Morocco, Western Sahara, and Mauritania—from the “post-Empire” to the present day.
+His project is entitled “Critical Approaches to Politics, Social Activism, and Islamic Militancy in the Western Saharan Region (Mauritania, Western Sahara, Southern Morocco).”

-Pedro Barquinha has a degree in Materials Engineering at FCT NOVA, where he is currently an Assistant Professor at the Department of Materials Science.
+Pedro Barquinha has a degree in Materials Engineering from FCT NOVA, where he is currently an Assistant Professor in the Department of Materials Science.
 He applied for the ERC grant with the project “TREND – Transparent and flexible electronics with embedded energy harvesting based on oxide nanowire devices.”
-His research aims to create flexible and transparent surfaces that are truly intelligent, self-powered and that have information processing capacity.
-This will be done using oxide nanowire devices made from sustainable and recyclable materials, with low-temperature processing and compatible with large-scale production.
+His research aims to create flexible and transparent surfaces that are truly intelligent, self-powered, and capable of information processing.
+This will be done by using oxide nanowire devices made from sustainable and recyclable materials, with low-temperature processing and compatible with large-scale production.
 This new technology will develop fascinating products in areas such as consumer electronics or even wearables for medical applications.

 Joaquim Gaspar

-The research project by Joaquim Alves Gaspar research project, entitled “The Medieval and Early Modern Nautical Chart: Birth, Evolution and Use”, intended to address a number of key issues that are still open in the History of Nautical Charts, using innovative techniques – analytical cartometric methods, numerical modeling and the examination of the manuscripts through special lighting – in addition to the traditional methods of historical research.
+Joaquim Alves Gaspar's research project, entitled "The Medieval and Early Modern Nautical Chart: Birth, Evolution, and Use," aims to address a number of key issues that are still open in the history of nautical charts, using innovative techniques—analytical cartometric methods, numerical modeling, and the examination of manuscripts through special lighting—in addition to traditional methods of historical research.
 Joaquim also hopes to highlight the enormous contribution of the Portuguese to the scientific knowledge existing at the time of the discoveries and maritime expansion.

 Beatriz Vicoso

-In Vienna, Beatriz Viçoso is interested in understanding several aspects of the biology of sex chromosomes, and the evolutionary processes that shape their peculiar characteristics.
-Her project is titled “Prevalence and Influence of Sexual Antagonism on Genome Evolution”.
+In Vienna, Beatriz Viçoso is interested in understanding several aspects of the biology of sex chromosomes, and the evolutionary processes that shape their peculiar features.
+Her project is entitled “Prevalence and Influence of Sexual Antagonism on Genome Evolution.”
 Her research will be developed at the Institute of Science and Technology – Austria.

 Bruno Correia

-Bruno Correia is the Head of the Protein Design & Immunoengineering Laboratory at the École Polytechnique Fédérale de Lausanne (Switzerland).
-His research project, entitled “Computational Design of Novel Functional Proteins for Immunoengineering”, is a multidisciplinary proposal, on which computation is connected to experimentation (biochemistry, structural biology and immunology), wherein the computational design is used in the search for new functional proteins for immunoengineering.
-The study results may have innovative effects in the discovery of new therapies, like vaccines and cancer immunotherapy.
+Bruno Correia is the Head of the Laboratory of Protein Design & Immunoengineering at the École Polytechnique Fédérale de Lausanne (Switzerland).
+His research project, entitled “Computational Design of Novel Functional Proteins for Immunoengineering,” is a multidisciplinary proposal, in which computation is connected to experimentation (biochemistry, structural biology, and immunology), wherein computational design is used in the search for new functional proteins for immunoengineering.
+The study results may have innovative effects in the discovery of new therapies, such as vaccines and cancer immunotherapy.

 These Starting Grants are aimed at researchers with 2 to 7 years of post-doctoral experience.
-They were awarded under the 'excellent science' pillar of Horizon 2020, the EU's research and innovation programme, carried out by Commissioner Carlos Moedas.
+They were awarded under the ‘excellent science’ pillar of Horizon 2020, the EU’s research and innovation program, carried out by Commissioner Carlos Moedas.
 Portuguese researchers will receive individual grants between 1.1 and 1.6 million euros, totaling nearly 10 million euros.
-Europe 325 top scientists were awarded, with a total investment of 485 million euros in research grants.
+Throughout Europe, 325 top scientists were awarded grants, with a total investment of 485 million euros in research grants.